Spotted Lanternfly

 Identify Report Quarantine Resources

-What should citizens do if they see a spotted lanternfly (SLF)?
+What can you do if you see a spotted lanternfly (SLF)?

-The State of Connecticut does not currently have a public program for the control of SLF or removal of tree-of-heaven.
+Connecticut does not have a public program for the control of SLF or tree-of-heaven.

 SLF Quarantine in Connecticut